But in the first four chapters of The Loner, I could have switched the name of the hero, Royce Reirdon, and inserted my name.

-In former posts of my On the Way Out series, I have touched on tough relationships -- father-son, mother-daughter, girlfriend-boyfriend...well there are all kinds of relationships, and if you're one of the lucky ones, it can be an easy journey from the initial meeting, through a lifetime of happiness, followed decades later when you find yourself sitting by a fireplace...relaxed, eyeing your partner, knowing that you both had succeeded and done your best to get it right.
+In previous posts, I have touched on tough relationships — father-son, mother-daughter, girlfriend-boyfriend.
+There are all kinds of relationships.
+Suppose you're one of the lucky ones.
+In that case, it can be an easy journey from the initial meeting through a lifetime of happiness, followed by a moment decades later when you find yourself sitting by a fireplace, relaxed, eyeing your partner, knowing that you both have succeeded and done your best to get it right.

-And then again human beings have been known to mess up.
-Some of us board a moving train to nowhere and create a path -- a crooked path that makes little sense...leaving, in his or her wake, nothing but debris in the rearview mirror -- the images of a once scenic highway, filled with warning signs on both sides of the road labeled: misery, bitterness and loneliness.
+And then again, human beings have been known to mess up.
+Some of us board a moving train to nowhere and create a path -- a crooked path that makes little sense...leaving, in their wake, nothing but debris in the rearview mirror -- the images of a once scenic highway, filled with warning signs on both sides of the road labeled: misery, bitterness, and loneliness.

 In The Loner, Reirdon is in a hotel room late at night, staring at a picture on a wall --

-a peaceful image of a place he had never been.
-Maybe he would like to be in such a place in the future, but at this moment his thoughts were cluttered as he headed to his hometown, to his ex-wife's funeral.
-Soon he would be there at the cemetery at the top of the hill with his family -- a group of strangers he had abandoned years ago in his quest for stardom as a TV sports icon who would eventually spend his life comfortable in front of a camera, but uncomfortable and truly alone when he left the stage and turned off the lights.Ah look at all the lonely people
+A peaceful image of a place he had never been.
+Maybe he would like to be in such a place in the future, but at this moment, his thoughts were cluttered as he headed to his hometown for his ex-wife's funeral.
+Soon, he would be there at the cemetery at the top of the hill with his family -- a group of strangers he had abandoned years ago in his quest for stardom as a TV sports icon who would eventually spend his life comfortably in front of a camera, but uncomfortable and truly alone when he left the stage and turned off the lights.Ah look at all the lonely people

 Eleanor Rigby, picks up the rice